 An application, drawn up by a lawyer and sent to the Registry, opens the proceedings.
 That document may be lodged by electronic means using the e-Curia application.
 The Registrar sends the application to the opposing party.
-The latter has a period of two months to file a defence.
+The latter has a period of 2 months to file a defence.
 The Civil Service Tribunal may decide that a second exchange of written pleadings is necessary.

-Any person who can prove an interest in the outcome of a case before the Tribunal, as well as the Member States and the institutions of the European Union, may intervene in the proceedings.
-The intervener files a statement in intervention, supporting or opposing the claims of one of the parties, to which the latter may then respond.
-The intervener may also submit his observations at the oral phase.
+Any person who can prove an interest in the outcome of a case before the Civil Service Tribunal, as well as the institutions, bodies, offices and agencies of the European Union and the Member States, may intervene in the proceedings.
+The intervener files a statement in intervention, supporting or opposing the form of order sought by one of the parties, to which the latter may then respond.
+The intervener may also submit observations at the oral phase.

-The procedure before the Tribunal is free of court fees.
-On the other hand, the costs of the lawyer entitled to appear before a court in a Member State, by whom the parties must be represented, are not paid by the Tribunal.
+The procedure before the Civil Service Tribunal is free of court fees.
+On the other hand, the costs of the lawyer entitled to appear before a court in a Member State, by whom the parties must be represented, are not paid by the Civil Service Tribunal.
 A party who is not able to meet the costs of the case may, however, apply for legal aid.

 Amicable settlement of disputes

-At all stages of the procedure, including the time when the application is filed, the Tribunal may try to facilitate an amicable settlement of the dispute.
+At all stages of the procedure, including the time when the application is filed, the Civil Service Tribunal may try to facilitate an amicable settlement of the dispute.

 Proceedings for interim measures

 Bringing an action before the Civil Service Tribunal does not cause the operation of the contested act to be suspended.
 The Tribunal may, however, order suspension of the act or other interim measures.
 The President of the Civil Service Tribunal or, in some circumstances, another Judge rules on the application for interim measures by way of reasoned order.

 Interim measures are granted only if three conditions are met: